yoonbenjamin/nets1500-hw5-project/README.md

 ## How It Works

 1. **Data Input:**
-   Load or scrape course and prerequisite data (CSV/JSON format) into the program.
+   Load or scrape course and prerequisite data from UPenn's course/program websites into the program.
 2. **Graph Construction:**
    Build a directed graph with courses as nodes and prerequisites as edges.
 3. **Scheduling Algorithm:**
    Use topological sort to produce a valid course order.
 Additional logic for preferences, electives, and error checking.
 4. **User Interface:**
    Simple CLI to input your options and view your recommended schedule.

+---

+## Notes

+- Only considers major requirements since the electives are dependent on the student
+- Only works for BSE majors
+- Senior project courses are grouped into one section (Senior Design Project Courses)
+- In the case of major requirements where students can choose between multiple courses to fulfill a requirement, the first course is chosen since the chosce is dependent on the student
+- In courses where there is an OR in the prerequisites, the courses are contained in a list.

 ---